FServais/DO-Project/README.md

 # Authors
 (2014)
 - Fabrice Servais
 - Laurent Vanosmael

 # Program
 ## Goal
 The goal of the program is to provide the best keyboard layout regarding to an input text.
+This project has been made in the context of a student project for the course of *Discrete Optimization* at *ULg*.

 ## Compile
 Use `make` command to compile.